 (paperback), 1990.
 ISBN: 0515103292

-Upside: She gives extremely vivid, clear descriptions of her childhood and what it was really like not only to be sexually abused, but to be psychologically abused and manipulated by both parents.
-She was the first to describe co-running and co-presence, [although she never uses those words], in which more than one person can be active in the body at the same time.
-She rejects the idea that all multiples have to integrate.
-She demonstrates that a multiple -- even if a survivor of even the most violent abuse -- can be self-employed and successful in the business world.
-Her writing conveys a deep natural sensuality, a determination to live life to the fullest, and clear pictures of the people in her system.
+Upside: The narrative provides extremely vivid, clear descriptions of the group's childhood and what it was really like not only to be sexually abused, but to be psychologically abused and manipulated by both parents.
+The Troops were the first to describe co-running and co-presence, [although those words are not used].
+The group strongly rejects integration.
+They demonstrate that multiples, and survivors of even the most violent abuse, can be self-employed and successful in the business world.
+The writing conveys a deep natural sensuality, a determination to live life to the fullest, and clear pictures of the Troops as individuals, not just "lesser personalities" or "fragments".

 Looking at what ophelia@asarian.org (below) says, it may be that Truddi&'s